Kaju Katli

 2. In a 2-quart saucepan, heat sugar and water over medium-high heat until sugar has melted.
 Continue cooking until the mixture reaches 230°F (110°C) on a probe or candy thermometer, about 4 minutes.
 Alternatively, you can judge the doneness of the candy syrup by placing a drop of it on your thumb, making sure to let it cool enough first that you don't burn yourself.
 Allow the drop of syrup to cool to room temperature, then pinch it between your thumb and index finger and pull them apart; the syrup is done when a single strand stretches between your fingers without breaking.
 (This is called a "one-string consistency" in Indian candy-making terminology.)

-Collage of sugar syrup boiling and a hand stretching some of the syrup between two fingers
+Collage of sugar syrup boiling and a hand stretching some of the syrup between a finger and thumb to check for consistency.

 Serious Eats / Vicky Wasik